 This rule lets Google automation do the heavy lifting.

 You can set up similar automation by selecting “Pause campaigns” as your action based on what rule type you chose.

-For example, if the cost per acquisitions gets too high, you can pause the campaign and give yourself time to adjust and asses what went wrong.
+For example, if the cost per acquisitions gets too high, you can pause the campaign and give yourself time to adjust and assess what went wrong.

 The options are nearly endless:

 Customize a bunch of different rules for your campaign and watch it run without lifting a finger.